Slimmable Networks for Contrastive Self-supervised Learning: Experiments

 \textbf{switchable linear probe layer~} Table~\ref{tab2:sub1} demonstrates the notable impact of the switchable linear probe layer compared to a slimmable linear probe layer during linear evaluation.
 The introduction of a switchable linear probe layer results in significant improvements in accuracy.
 When only one slimmable layer is used, the interference between weight-sharing linear layers is unavoidable as discussed in Appendix~\ref{app1}.
 The learned representations of pre-trained models do not satisfy the requirements in Appendix~\ref{app1}.

 \textbf{slow start and training time~} Table~\ref{tab2:sub2} presents experiments conducted with and without the slow start technique.
-The pre-training time of SlimCLR-MoCov2 with and without slow start epoch $S 100$ on 8 Tesla V100 GPUs are 33 and 45 hours, respectively.
-To provide context, pre-training MoCov2 with ResNet-50 takes approximately 20 hours.
-The use of slow start leads to a significant reduction in pre-training time and prevents interference between weight-sharing networks during the initial stages of training, allowing the system to quickly reach a stable point during optimization.
+The use of slow start prevents interference between weight-sharing networks during the initial stages of training, allowing the system to quickly reach a stable point during optimization.
 Consequently, sub-networks start with better initialization and achieve better performance.
 Furthermore, Table~\ref{tab2:sub6} provides ablations of the slow start epoch $S$ when training for a longer duration.
 Choosing $S$ to be half of the total epochs is a natural and appropriate choice.

+Table~\ref{tab:training-time} illustrates the pre-training time of SlimCLR-MoCov2.
+Pre-training a teacher model is expensive, especially when the model is large, \eg, ResNet-50$\times2$ and ResNet-152 in Table~\ref{tab:imagenet_res}.
+Distillation methods also involve an additional knowledge transfer process, the cost of which is not negligible, as suggested by \cite{shi2022efficacy}.
+Moreover, distillation methods once can only yield a single small model.
+In contrast, by extending the pre-training time of MoCov2 (ResNet-50) by 14.3 hours, we obtain SlimCLR-MoCov2 with ResNet-50$_{[1.0,0.75,0.5,0.25]}$, which includes 4 various networks suitable for different computation scenarios.
+The extra pre-training time can be further reduced if we use ResNet-50$_{[1.0,0.5.0.25]}$~(+7.5 hours) or ResNet-50$_{[1.0,0.5]}$~(+4.5 hours).
+In a word, SlimCLR offers versatility and high computational efficiency.

 \textbf{online distillation~} We compared four different distillation losses, including the classical mean-square-error~(MSE) and KL divergence (KD), as well as two recent approaches: ATKD~\citep{guo2022reducing} and DKD~\citep{zhao2022decoupled}.
 ATKD reduces the difference in sharpness between distributions of teacher and student to help the student better mimic the teacher.
 DKD decouples the classical knowledge distillation objective function into target class and non-target class knowledge distillation to achieve more effective and flexible distillation.
 In Table~\ref{tab2:sub3}, these four distillation losses make trivial differences in our context.